fabric-testbed/fabric-core-api/docs/projects.md

         "show_references": <boolean>         <-- optional - true/false
     },
     "project_status": "<string>",            <-- optional - 5 or more characters
-    "publications": [ ... ],                 <-- optional - array of publications
     "purpose": "<string>",                   <-- optional - 5 or more characters
     "references": [ ... ]                    <-- optional - array of references
 }